AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

 #### AddCommand
 * Implemented the AddCommand feature, enabling users to record new internship entries with details such as company, role, deadline, and pay.
-* Designed the command to integrate seamlessly with the ArgumentParser, Ui and InternshipList.
+* Designed the command to function and integrate seamlessly with other classes.
-* Implemented comprehensive validation for empty fields, negative and non-numeric pay, and exceeding character limits.
+* Implemented comprehensive validation to handle empty fields, negative and non-numeric pay, and exceeding character limits.

 #### FindCommand
 * Implemented FindCommand, which filters internships by matching user keywords against both company and role fields.
 * Designed case-insensitive substring matching for more intuitive search results.
-* Integrated with the ArgumentParser, Ui and InternshipList

 #### ArgumentParser
 * Designed and implemented parsing logic for both add and find commands.